kuanhenglin/ner-social-network-bias/README.md

-# Applying Social Network Extraction with Named Entity Extraction to the Examination of Political Bias Within Online News Articles
+# Applying Social Network Extraction With Named Entity Recognition to the Examination of Political Bias Within Online News Articles

-This Github repository contains all statistical analyses and results for the study "Evaluating named entity recognition tools for extracting social networks from novels" by Kuan Heng Lin and Chih Ming Tsai.
+This Github repository contains all statistical analyses and results for the study "Applying Social Network Extraction With Named Entity Recognition to the Examination of Political Bias Within Online News Articles" by Kuan Heng Lin and Chih Ming Tsai.

 Contact: JordanLin@xischina.com.cn
-Last updated: 23 July 2020
+Last updated: 20 September 2020